 Use a mirror positioned so the student can see your mouth to avoid the embarrassment of eye contact.
-As you make the vowel sounds, the student will be able to see that the tongue is toward the front of the mouth for \bar{e} , \bar{e} , \bar{e} , \bar{e} , and that the tongue is toward the back of the mouth for the sounds \bar{e} , \bar{e} , and \bar{e} and \bar{e} .
+As you make the vowel sounds, the student will be able to see that the tongue is toward the front of the mouth for $/\bar{e}/$, /i/, /a/, /e/, /a/ and that the tongue is toward the back of the mouth for the sounds $/\bar{u}/$, /uu/, $/\bar{o}/$, /aw/ and /o/.

-Check to see if your student has access to an audio cassette player that would allow them to practice oral conversation outside the teaching sessions (you could record the material which appears in the boxes in the teacher's manuals).
+Check to see if your student has access to an audio cassette player which would allow them to practice oral conversation outside the teaching sessions (you could record the material which appears in the boxes in the teacher's manuals).
 Leave time for the student to repeat a sentence or a phrase after you say it.
 You can judge how much time to allow by repeating the sentence or phrase twice slowly to yourself.
 Initially, the student will need to approximate a sound that is new to them by a kind of singing approach.
 The student will start by saying what they think the sound is and then keep moving their jaw and tongue until they produce the sound.
 You need to catch the moment that the sound is produced acceptably and nod enthusiastically.
-Let your student know when the sound is made correctly each time - that way they will have a reference point for them self.
+Let your student know when the sound is made correctly each time - that way they'll have a reference point for them self.
 The student will take less and less time to produce an acceptable sound - eventually, they'll be able to do it every time they try.